acdlite/flummox/docs/react-integration.md

 If `storeA` has state `{foo: 'bar'}` and `storeB` has state `{bar: 'baz'}`, then InnerComponent has props `foo="bar"` and `bar="baz"`.
 Whenever the stores change, so do the props.

 `connectToStores` will accept a single store key, an array of store keys, or a map of store keys to getter functions.
 A getter function is a function which takes a single parameter, the store, and returns an object of props to be injected into the children of FluxComponent.
-If a non-function is specified as a getter, the default getter is used instead, which simply returns the entire store state (like in the example above).
+If a null is specified as a getter, the default getter is used instead, which simply returns the entire store state (like in the example above).

 So, in just a few short lines, we can specify the initialization logic, update logic, and listening/unlistening logic for our component.